Cracks found on 38 of 810 Boeing 737 NG jets inspected globally | MarketScreener

 Aircraft with more than 30,000 cycles must be inspected within seven days, while planes between 22,600 and 29,999 cycles must be inspected within 1,000 cycles, which typically correspond to the number of flights.
 In total, 1,911 U.S. 737 NGs are covered by the FAA directive.

-(Reporting by David Shepardson in Washington; Editing by Tom Brown and Matthew Lewis)
+(Reporting by David Shepardson in Washington; additional reporting by Jessica Damiana in Jakarta; Editing by Tom Brown and Matthew Lewis)

 By David Shepardson